 Do I need to book?

-Weekly and monthly class bookings are to be made with the individual tutors.
+Weekly class bookings are to be made with the individual tutors.

 Many of the classes can be booked on-line through the class information found on our timetable page.